aras-p/aras-p.hugo/content/blog/2023/02-float-compr-5-scientific.md

 be more targeted at lossless case.
 Let's try it out (fpzip is the 5-sided star): \
 [{{<img src="/img/blog/2023/float-compr/05-float-compt-b-fpzip.png">}}](/img/blog/2023/float-compr/05-float-compt-b-fpzip.html)

-Ok, this is *way* better compression ratio compared to *zfp*.
+Ok, this is better compression ratio compared to *zfp*.
 Here I'm first splitting the data by floats (see [part 3 post](/blog/2023/02/01/Float-Compression-3-Filters/)) so that all water heights are together, all velocities are together, etc.
 Without doing that, fpzip does not get any good compression ratio.
 Code is [here](https://github.com/aras-p/float_compr_tester/blob/9f99468/src/compressors.cpp#L462).